 It is a very common tactic to bet on five roulette numbers per spin.
 There is also an automated Five Numbers Bet, that is called Neighbors bet.
-In the Neighbors bet, you bet a number and its four neighboring numbers: the two numbers on the left to the main number and the two numbers on the right.
+In the Neighbors bet, you bet a number and its four neighboring numbers: the two numbers on the left to the main number and the two numbers on the right, based on the European wheel layout.

 For example the “36 and the Neighbors” bet, includes the numbers: 30, 11, 36, 13, 27.
 The “17 and the Neighbors” bet includes the numbers: 6, 34, 17, 25, 2.
 These bets are played with 5 units.
 One unit for each number.